Abu al-A'la Mawdudi: Islamic state

 While no aspect of life was to be considered "personal and private" and the danger of foreign influence and conspiracies was ever present, (nationalism, for example, was "a Western concept which divided the Muslim world and thus prolonged the supremacy of Western imperialist powers"), there would also be personal freedom and no suspicion of government.

-Maududi's time spent in jail as a political prisoner led him to have a personal interest in individual rights, due process of law, and freedom of political expression.
+Mawdudi's time spent in jail as a political prisoner led him to have a personal interest in individual rights, due process of law, and freedom of political expression.